 Parking is usually available in the parking lot of Grace Bible Church which is adjacent to the property.
 For accessing the trails, look for the trail head to the west of the parking lot, while the playground is to the east and visible from Maple Road.

 Public transportation: There are several bus stops within a five minute walk.
-Visit
+Check out TheRide Guide for more details.

 • Nature trail